- Entertainment and Media»

 With this album Yngwie seems to incorporate more keyboard orchestration and sounds which make it interesting.
 This is particularly true in the song called Judas.
 This is the third consecutive album with a different vocalist.
 Mark Boals and Joe Lynn Turner sang on the two previous releases prior to this one.
 That song Judas starts out with keyboard playing before turning into a solid and classic rock song.
 That song is probably the best song on the album as Goran really pours lots of emotion and basically sings his heart out.
 The songs Bedroom Eyes and Faultline are songs that the listener should probably skip over because they are not all that great.
 Motherless Child is another one of those songs with good vocals, heavy guitars and overall just awesome musicianship.
 This one has always been a favorite of mine.
 The guitar solo in this song is particularly awesome because of its speed and feeling.
 The song Devil in Disguise contains some operatic kind of chanting in the beginning.
 It also has some heavy guitar playing when the solo is being played at the same time.
 This one is another solid song just like the one before it.
 Other good songs on this album include Demon Driver, What do You Want, and See You in Hell (Don’t Be Late).

 Yngwie also seems to have a fascination with instrumental songs as he did in 1990.
 The title track Eclipse is another solid instrumental track.
 You can tell that it has the obvious neoclassical elements in it along with a section that sounds like it has an Arabic kind of influence to it.
-The rating that I would give this album is 7 out of 10.
+The rating that I would give this album is 70 out of 100.
+Why would this album get such a score?
+It is mainly because of the songs Bedroom Eyes and Faultline which drag the score down.

 The back of the album cover for Eclipse